Introduction to the English legal system :

 Chapter 2: A domestic source of law : case law :

 Case law is one of the distinctive natures of law of the English law system.
 We have to remember that case law and English law was built on the case law.
-If we compared with statutory law it was built of the CL. .
+Common Law If we compared with statutory law it was built of the Common Law.
+Common Law .
 It was built with the royal court.
 It’s still an important source of law but what is important to understand in case law it’s

 Case law is a body of decision but one principle which helps building the case law is the doctrine of binding precedent (précédentobligatoire) which means like cases must be decided alike (de la mêmefaçon).
 This idea is that when a case was decided like that you should be decided in the same way.